nimmmesh/nimmmesh/README.md

 - 🔭 I’m currently working on [GEP NEXXE](https://www.gep.com/software/gep-nexxe-supply-chain-management-software)

-- 🌱 I’m currently learning **Creating WEB APIs using ASP.NET Core**
+- 🌱 I’m currently learning **how to develop WEB APIs using ASP.NET Core**

 - 💬 Ask me about **MEAN and MERN stacks, along with SQL.**